-- 31. Where special compensation is given, this is for credit only and the original course unit marks are recorded and used to calculate the degree classification.
+- 30. A student who achieves less than 40% in a course unit at final year may be eligible for special compensation (see point 37).
+There will be no reassessment in the final year, unless it is a PSRB/ESFA requirement.
+(22, 30, 45) - 31.
+Where special compensation is given, this is for credit only and the original course unit marks are recorded and used to calculate the degree classification.
 (51) - 32.
-In cases where a student is carrying forward up to 20 credits of failed credit from the previous year (Year 2), this credit may also be considered under the special compensation criteria (see point 35), providing the maximum allowance of special compensation specified has not been exceeded.
+In cases where a student is carrying forward up to 20 credits of failed credit from the previous year (Year 2), this credit may also be considered under the special compensation criteria (see point 37), providing the maximum allowance of special compensation specified has not been exceeded.
 (52)

-Students carrying forward failed credit into the final year of the BSc (Hons) International Management degree programme must demonstrate attendance and engagement in completing the carried forward course unit(s).
+Students carrying forward failed credit into the final year of the BSc (Hons) International Management with American Business Studies degree programme must demonstrate attendance and engagement in completing the carried forward course unit(s).
 Special compensation for the carried forward course unit(s) may not be considered by the Finals Examination Board if the student attendance records and completion of assessment records do not show appropriate engagement in completing the course unit(s).